The Significance of Birthstones: July and Ruby

 Where are rubies from?

-Like many other gemstones, most rubies are mined from stream sediment rather than from inside hard rocks, allowing for excavation of the stone without damaging it.
-Because rubies are so hard, registering as a 9 on the Mohs scale of hardness, they are generally highly resistant to weathering and so can be found in good condition.
+Like many gemstones, most rubies are mined from stream sediment rather than from inside hard rocks, allowing for excavation of the stone without damaging it.
+Because rubies are so hard, registering as a 9 on the Mohs scale, they are generally highly resistant to weathering and so can be found in good condition.

 Cleaning ruby jewellery